gregjohnso/food/README.md

 3) Add in bonito at a light boil.
 Remove after a few minutes.
 4) You can keep cooking this down with onions or whatever in it for a stronger flavor.

+### Sourdough culture

+- Flour
+- Water
+- Large container
+- Cheese cloth

+1) Put 1 cup of flour and 1 cup of water in your container and cover lid with cheese cloth
+2) Every day remove 1 cup of material and replace with 1/2 cup of each flour and water

+Notes: This will spontaneously ferment.
+After a week-ish it starts getting super good.
+Use it for making bread, biscuits, etc.

 ## Adult Beverages